At its three-day monetary policy meeting, the RBI raised its repo rate and required banks to maintain additional reserves.

 Repo Rate Hike Monetary policy refers to the practice of managing interest rates and money supply to promote economic growth.
 As part of their efforts, experts appointed by RBI have formed the Monetary Policy Committee; their task is to oversee benchmark policies such as repo rates to meet this aim.

-Repo rate refers to the interest rate at which RBI lends funds short-term to commercial banks in exchange for collateral such as government bonds or Treasury bills as security.
+The repo rate refers to the interest rate at which RBI lends short-term funds to commercial banks in exchange for collateral such as government bonds or Treasury bills for security.
 Repo rates serve monetary authorities’ efforts to control inflation while also protecting their economy against overheating.

 Once a repo rate increases, businesses and consumers will find borrowing from banks more expensive, creating ripple effects throughout the economy, including reduced GDP growth and inflation spikes.